 “I was able to get the Parks and Parkways Department to bring a water tank, and I went down to a Home Depot a few blocks away and rented an electric generator,” he said.

-Using a pump-up sprayer and a power-washer that Holmes brought down to New Orleans from his homebase in Texas, the two spent about three hours cleaning the stone memorial with PROSOCO’s ReKlaim Cleaner, formulated especially to remove biological and atmospheric staining from masonry in humid environments.
+Using a pump-up sprayer and a power-washer that Holmes brought down to New Orleans from his homebase in Texas, the two spent about three hours cleaning the stone memorial with PROSOCO’s two-component system of ReKlaim Cleaner, formulated especially to remove biological and atmospheric staining from masonry in humid environments, and ReKlaim Activator.
+They followed up by neutralizing with Limestone & Masonry Afterwash.

 Holmes went back the next day to apply PROSOCO’s Siloxane WB Concentrate, a water repellent to protect the memorial from reoccurring, water-related stains and deterioration.